Mindful Parenting Practices for Stressful Times

 - “It’s okay if my teen gets angry or upset with me, it doesn’t mean that I’m a bad parent.”

-Download these free 4 tips as a daily reminder to practice mindful parenting in trying times such as COVID-19 here.
+Download these free 4 tips as a daily reminder to practice mindful parenting during COVID-19 here.

 1. Singh, N. N., Lancioni, G. E., Winton, A. S., Singh, J., Curtis, W. J., Wahler, R. G., & McAleavey, K.M.
 (2007).
 Mindful parenting decreases aggression and increases social behavior in children with developmental disabilities.
 Behavioral Modification, 31(6), 749-771.